saeid93/computer-science-reading-group/README.md

 Agenda: Bridge and decorator patterns

-**Readings**: relevant chapters of Bridge and Adapter from the reading resources
+**Readings**: relevant chapters of Bridge and Decorator from the reading resources